GEMScienceTools/oq-vmtk/README.md

 ## Overview

 OQ-VMTK is a Python library for regional seismic vulnerability and risk modelling.
-It provides a self-contained workflow — from ground motion processing and structural model compilation through nonlinear analysis to fragility and vulnerability function derivation — built on top of [OpenSeesPy](https://openseespydoc.readthedocs.io) and the [OpenQuake Engine](https://github.com/gem/oq-engine).
+It provides a self-contained workflow — from ground motion processing and structural model compilation through nonlinear analysis to fragility and vulnerability function derivation, powered by [OpenSeesPy](https://openseespydoc.readthedocs.io).

-The toolkit is designed for earthquake engineers, vulnerability modellers, and catastrophe risk analysts who need a reproducible, code-based alternative to manual structural assessment workflows.
-It supports both individual building analyses and batch processing for regional building portfolios.
+The toolkit is designed for earthquake engineers and model developers, who need a reproducible and standardised library of functions to integrate to their structural assessment workflows.
 ---

 ## Modules